GabeScott/standard-works-vault/General Conference/1972 April - The Aaronic Priesthood—A Sure Foundation.md

 In approaching the task of selecting counselors, I sought the inspiration of the Lord in prayer.
 I reviewed hundreds of names of worthy brethren, any of whom could have been called.
 The two who were called were the ones the Lord wanted.
 You witnessed confirmation of this truth as you listened to their testimonies in the first session of this conference.

 We recognize our dependence on our Heavenly Father in assuming the responsibility as your Presiding Bishopric.
 We have but one desire and that is, to accomplish the work of the Lord in his own way and in his own time, for we recognize that this is his Church.
-We are his servants called to assist him in accomplishing his purpose, which is “to bring to pass the immortality and eternal life of man.”
-(Moses 1:39.)
+We are his servants called to assist him in accomplishing his purpose, which is “to bring to pass the immortality and eternal life of man.” ([[Moses 1.39|Moses 1:39]].)

 The Presiding Bishopric functions under the supervision and direction of the First Presidency, who constitute the presidency of all the priesthood throughout the world.
 Under their direction and through their delegation, the Presiding Bishopric presides as the presidency of the Aaronic Priesthood throughout the world.